alex-temple/discord-server-bot/README.md

 The `discord` section of config.json is used for setting up your command prefix (default `!`) and specifying where to create status channels (Not yet implemented).

 To add a new server, create a new entry in the `servers` section of config.json matching the format below.
-The initial key for the entry is used to query the server - e.g. in the below example, the query command will be `!status ark`
+The initial key for the entry is used to query the server - e.g. in the below example, the query command will be `!query ark`

 ```json
 "ark": {